lenarddome/pu093-errorless-attentionless-ibre/README.md

 8. DONE: In Discussion, p.
 5, "- "Compared to Johansen".
 I don't think we can say anything about asymmetric representation definitively?
 For example, we talked about running eye-tracking versions of these two studies.
 If we found asymetric dwell times in those studies, wouldn't that imply asymmetric representation?
 For now, we don't know.
 That whole paragraph probably needs some further thought.
     LD: Maybe I shouldn't go into it, but their reasoning is similar to when parts of the explanations are confused with what they are trying to explain.
 So my reasoning is as follows: asymmetric cogntive representation is hypothesised to underly the inverse base-rate effect.
 If we were to observe asymmetric dwell time, that would essentially mean that at least as far as visual attention goes, we have evidence for asymmetric representation as it is conceptualised by some theories.
 If we want to push it further, we might do multivoxel pattern analysis, and so on and so on.
 If we don't see the inverse base-rate effect with a non-asymmetric dwell times in the traditional design, than we wouldn't see it.
 So this was kind of my reasoning here, although handled poorly in the text.

+2. DONE: There are other theories of the IBRE e.g. DGCM, ELMO, that don't so explicitly involve error-driven learning.
+Might you need to say something about them somewhere?
+    - **Include in discussion section** dgcm no mechanisms for attention but could accommodate results due to its vagueness?

 ### p.1